LC-burigo/Project_Euler/README.md

 # Project_Euler
-### In this repository, are a few activities from ProjectEuler.net made in python \
+### In this repository, are few activities from ProjectEuler.net made in python
 :heavy_exclamation_mark: You can take a look on the website here :arrow_right: [ProjectEuler.net](https://projecteuler.net/)

 * Problem 1